Kirill Kaprizov: Early NHL career: Calder Trophy, contract extension, and franchise records

+Following the 2024 NHL All-Star Game break, Kaprizov was joined on the Wild's top line by Joel Eriksson Ek and Matt Boldy.
+By 15 February, Kaprizov and Eriksson Ek had added five points over three games and the trio had combined for 17 points.
+On 19 February 2024, Kaprizov and Eriksson Ek scored hat tricks in the third period to lift the Wild 10–7 over the Vancouver Canucks.
+As a result of their hat-tricks, they helped set a new team record for most goals in a game and matched the franchise record for points in a game.

+In September 2025, Kaprizov reportedly signed an eight-year $136 million deal with the Minnesota Wild, the richest contract in NHL history, after he initially turned down a $128 million dollar deal by the Wild.

 International play

 Kaprizov has played for the Russian national team in the IIHF World U18 Championship, IIHF World Junior Championship, senior Ice Hockey World Championships, and the Winter Olympics.

 At the 2017 World Junior Championship, Kaprizov tied for leading scorer with nine goals and three assists in 12 games.
 In this tournament, Russia won bronze, beating Finland in the third place game.

 He was the youngest player on the gold medal-winning Olympic Athletes from Russia team at the 2018 Winter Olympics.
 Kaprizov scored the golden goal in overtime of the final match against Germany, winning the first gold medal for the Russian ice hockey team since 1992.
 His five goals throughout the Olympics finished tied for the tournament lead.

 In 2019, he won bronze at the 2019 IIHF World Championship.

 Personal life

 Kaprizov is a Russian Orthodox Christian.
-He is the godfather and namesake of his CSKA Moscow teammate Nikita Nesterov's son, Kirill Nesterov, who was baptized in the Russian Orthodox Church in 2019.
+He is the godfather and namesake of his CSKA Moscow teammate Nikita Nesterov's son, Kirill Nesterov.

-Kaprizov enjoys playing video games, including games from the Toon Town, Counter Strike and Dota franchises.
-When back home in Novokuznetsk, he enjoys fishing and playing football.
+Kaprizov enjoys playing video games, including Counter-Strike and Dota.
+When back in Novokuznetsk, he enjoys fishing and playing football.